-We are looking for a hard-working and dedicated candidate to join our outstanding school as a Teacher of Computer Science.
+We are looking for a hard-working and dedicated candidate to join our outstanding Academy as a Teacher of Computer Science in January 2020.

 About Kensington Aldridge Academy